 Social distancing must be present

 Quarantine processes on board must come with facilities and a shoreside provision must be made for the safe housing of affected passengers or crew

 In addition to the above requirements, cruise lines must plan and run or at least simulate mock cruises with volunteer passengers to show how they would successfully implement their new sailings.

 There are further rules as to who may or may not be a passenger during any mock voyage.
 All such guests must be willing and informed volunteers, aged 18 or older, and no payment or other benefit may be delivered as part of passenger participation - that last part is important.

 I'd presume the 7-day limit means 6 nights/7 days.
 For example, a cruise embarking new passengers on a Sunday afternoon would disembark those same passengers during the next weekend during the Saturday morning.

-In my mind there is only one cruise line doing it right, MSC Cruises.
+In my mind there was only one cruise line doing it right in 2020, MSC Cruises.